Compound Interest Calculator

 The frequency at which interest compounds makes a meaningful difference over long timeframes.
 Monthly compounding produces a higher final balance than annual compounding at the same stated rate, because interest is added to the principal twelve times per year instead of once.
 The difference is small early on but compounds into a significant gap over decades.

 Time is the most critical variable.
 Starting five years earlier can produce a larger final balance than doubling the monthly contribution amount.
-This is why financial advisors consistently emphasize starting early — even small amounts invested in your twenties have more compounding time than large amounts invested in your forties.
+That's why financial advisors consistently emphasize starting early — even small amounts invested in your twenties have more compounding time than large amounts invested in your forties.

 Compound Interest Formula